CachyOS/linux-cachyos/README.md

 ### NixOS

-Nyx does provide a precompiled CachyOS Kernel and a bunch of other interesting packages.
+Nix does provide a precompiled CachyOS Kernel and a bunch of other interesting packages.
 This repository is maintained by [chaotic-aur](https://github.com/chaotic-cx)
 Just follow this [README](https://github.com/chaotic-cx/nyx#how-to-use-it)

 ## Revert changes